pbl64k/ShenzhenIO-Turing/README.md

     MINUS1: DATA    -1
     TEMP:   DATA     0

-But again, I haven't been able to track down SUBLEQ's actual proof of Turing completeness.
+But again, I haven't been able to track down SUBLEQ's proper proof of Turing completeness.
 It's always either a case of infinite circular references of esolang to paper to esolang to paper etc., or a path that terminates in $200 paper-only monographs not available through ACM DL.
 Yeah, no.

 So netheir argument consistutes an actual proof in my book.

 How about implementing the same ole Rule 110?
 I believe that this is definitely possible, but it would be an extremely futile effort.
-It certainly wouldn't fit in the 42 words of actual B9900, and therefore verifying it would be inordinately hard.
+It certainly wouldn't fit in the 42 words of "real" B9900, and therefore verifying it would be inordinately hard.

-No conceptual blocks, though, as far as I can tell.
+No conceptual blocks here, though, as far as I can tell.
 Here's the roadmap:

-1. Implementing a single step is key, as the rest boils down to repeating that step until some condition holds.
+1. Implementing a single automaton step is key, as the rest boils down to repeating that step until some condition holds.
     You could `HALT` every now and then, so that the operator would have to ask the program to continue.
     Alternately, just run until out of memory, it's just a proof of concept, right?
 2. States could be represented by arrays of zeroes and ones, and arrays are certainly implementable using makeshift indirect addressing.
 3. The three neighbouring cells can be easily interpreted as a binary number, which could then be dispatched on, or just used as an index in the static lookup table.
-4. Infinite periodic background pattern might be the biggest problem conceptually, but I don't see any hard problems in writing a function that would yield the state of the pattern at any point, which could then be used whenever we need a value from outside the state we're actually keeping.
+4. Infinite periodic background pattern might be the biggest hurdle conceptually, but I don't see any hard problems in writing a function that would yield the state of the pattern at any point, which could then be used whenever we need a value from outside the state we're actually keeping.